top of page

 • Be wary of headline numbers stating the exact amount needed for a given level of retirement income.
 We've shown that Elizabeth, who has half of John's assets, is likely to be more confident of a successful retirement (although John probably doesn't realise that yet!).

-• Many variables can impact the retirement pot required for a given retirement standard, including when you finish work and whether you are like Elizabeth or, instead, someone like John.
+• Many variables can impact the retirement pot required for a given retirement standard, including when you finish work and whether you are like Elizabeth or, instead, someone like John, who is at risk of blowing up his retirement plan.

 Want to find out more?